flaviagiammarino/stanford-tide-dashboard/README.md

 The patient prioritization algorithm uses a flag system based on interpretable clinical criteria such as the percentage of glucose readings between 70 and 180 mg/dL (time-in-range or TIR), the percentage of glucose readings below 70 mg/dL (hypoglycemia) and the percentage of glucose readings below 54 mg/dL (clinically significant hypoglycemia).
-The clinical indicators are calculated on the individual patients' blood glucose level time series over the previous two weeks.
+The clinical indicators are calculated on the individual patients' blood glucose level time-series over the previous 14 days.

 The tool displays both aggregate population-level data and individual patient-level data, in which case the specific patient to view is selected interactively by the user by clicking on one of the patient's clinical indicators in the